lucien-sim/epa-air-violations/README.md

 ```
 5. Change into the repository's main directory on your local machine.
 6. Type `execute_retraining.sh` to train the model.
-7. If you wish to deploy the model, set up your own [Heroku](https://www.heroku.com) application to do so.
+7. If you wish to deploy the model, please set up your own [Heroku](https://www.heroku.com) application to do so.
 If you do not wish to deploy the model, just comment the last few lines of `execute_retraining.sh`.

 ## Running the tests